mineLdiver/EnviroSound/README.md

 ## Alkalus
 * Support for all mods.
 (WIP)
-* Further backported fixes from 1.12+ releases.
+* Further back ported fixes from 1.12+ releases.
 * Cake!

 ## Other contributors
-* Dynamic environement evaluation (disabled by default, enable in mod config ingame)
+* Dynamic environment evaluation (disabled by default, configured by in-game mod config)
-* Automatic stero to mono downmixing of sounds
+* Automatic stereo to mono down-mixing of sounds.
-* More compatibillity with mods (for now only computronics)
+* Basic compatibility with mods.
+* Server support (right position for entity, computronics sounds and higher distance before sound cutoff)